-- General Electric Company (GEC) of India was able to take a decision in 1987 to divest Genelec, a trading company within its control, within a year of the change in the top management.
-The reasons for divestment were: GEC did not have enough funds to invest in Genelec, and the sale of Genelec could create funds for GEC's expansion plans. - Indian Organic Chemicals (IOC) set up in 1960 by the Ghia group diversified into food processing in 1986 from its main business of organic chemicals.
+• General Electric Company (GEC) of India was able to take a decision 226 in 1987 to divest Genelec, a trading company within its control, within a year of the change in the top management.
+The reasons for disinvestment were: GEC did not have enough funds to invest in Genelec, and the sale of Genelec could create funds for GEC's expansion plans.

+- Indian Organic Chemicals (IOC) set up in 1960 by the Ghia group disinversified into food processing in 1986 from its main business of organic chemicals.
 But by early 1989, its "Future" foods division and another firm, Convenience Foods reached a position where they had to be divested.
 These units were involved in the manufacturing of potato wafers and banana chips, and had become unviable.
-The reasons for their failure were: unfair competition from the unorganised sector, technological problems, mismatch between the manufacturing orientation of the Ghia group with the marketing orientation required for fast foods, and the lack of funds. - Kelvinator of India Ltd, a major refrigerator producer, had to divest the manufacturing activity of its scooter (Avanti) as it could not cope with the competition owing to its higher production cost of scooters.
+The reasons for their failure were: unfair competition from the unorganised sector, technological problems, mismatch between the manufacturing orientation of the Ghia group with the marketing orientation required for fast foods, and the lack of funds. - Kelvinator of India Ltd, a major refrigerator producer, had to disinvest the manufacturing activity of its scooter (Avanti) as it could not cope with the competition owing to its higher production cost of scooters.
 The company also planned to concentrate on its moped division.

-As is evident from the above illustrations, divestment may be the result of failures.
-But they may also be the result of prudent thinking to disinvest in unprofitable lines and divert resources to other areas.
-When divestment does not work, liquidation may be the only strategic alternative left.
+As is evident from the above illustrations, disinvestment may be the result of failures.
+But they may also be the result of prudent thinking to disinvest in unprofitable lines and disinvert resources to other areas.
+When disinvestment does not work, liquidation may be the only strategic alternative left.

-8.6.2 Liquidation Strategies
+8.8.3 Liquidation Strategies

-This strategy is to be followed as 'last resort' when neither turn around nor a disinvestment seems feasible.
 A retrenchment strategy considered the most extreme and unattractive is liquidation strategy, which involves closing down a firm and selling its assets.
 It is considered as the last resort because it leads to serious consequences such as loss of employment for workers and other employees, termination of opportunities where a firm could pursue any future activities, and the stigma of failure.